zipkinlab/Farr_etal_2019_EcoApps/Simulations/RealvsAlt_simulation.md

 ## Abundance            2963 2745.0082 7.3571329     2963 2553.5607 13.818403
 ## Sigma                 300  298.6524 0.4491995      300  332.3682 10.789402
 ```
+The above table is for a single iteration and sub-iteration.
+This is the information I plan on keeping for each simulation, and then I will summarize across iterations and sub-iterations.

 Overlap correlation with detection (sigma)